+• Local employment must be a priority to ensure maximum social benefit to the wider community.
+An ECO must be appointed prior to construction to oversee site preparation, vegetation removal and construction.
+DAFF permits must be obtained prior to removal / trimming / cutting of any protected trees on the property.
+Upgrade of Impala Avenue with a dedicated right turning lane into the southern portion, must be completed prior to occupation of any unit in the southern portion.
+Upgrade of the municipal water line must be done prior to occupation to prevent unnecessary pressure on the water supply to Tergniet.
+Occupation may only be scheduled for post June 2023 unless on-site conservancy / holding tanks are provided.
 2.4.
-Provide a description of any assumptions, uncertainties and gaps in knowledge that relate to the assessment and mitigation measures proposed.

-Studies undertaken for the purpose of this application represent snapshots in time and are not reflective of long-term monitoring.
+Provide a description of any assumptions, uncertainties and gaps in knowledge that relate to the assessment and mitigation measures proposed. es undertaken for the purpose of this application represent snapshots in time and are not ctive of long-term monitoring.
 2.5.
 The period for which the EA is required, the date the activity will be concluded and when the post construction monitoring requirements should be finalised.

-10-year validity period for the EA.
-This timeframe has been confirmed with the Applicant.

-Date when activity will be concluded is unknown at this stage, but the Applicant anticipates commencing late 2021 and finishing in 2028.
+10-ye ear validity period for the EA.
+This timeframe has been confirmed with the Applicant. when activity will be concluded is unknown at this stage, but the Applicant anticipates mencing late 2021 and finishing in 2028.